 - Family – your parents’ contact information, educational history, and listing any siblings

-- Education – where you’ve gone to school, your grades, most recent courses
+- Education – where you’ve gone to school, your grades, most recent courses, and honors

 - Activities – brief (150-character) descriptions of your extracurricular activities